zigmarsstrods/synonyms-app/README.md

 ## Tests

-The app unit tests can be run via  `mvnw test`
+The unit tests of the app can be run via  `mvnw test`